 What you can expect

-The procedure to insert the heart monitor is usually done in a doctor's office, with a local anesthetic.
-Your doctor makes a tiny incision, inserts the device, which is smaller than a key or a thumb drive, and closes the incision.
-The device stays in place for up to three years.
+The procedure to insert the heart monitor is usually done in a doctor's office or medical center.
+You'll be awake for the procedure but may be given medicine to relax you (sedative).
+The area of skin on the chest is numbed.
+Your doctor makes a tiny incision, inserts the device and closes the incision.
+The device will stay in place for up to three years.

 An implantable loop recorder is invisible and doesn't interfere with your daily activities.
-It has no patches or wires, and you don't have to worry about getting the device wet while bathing or swimming.
-These devices are supposed to be safe for use during a medical imaging procedure called magnetic resonance imaging (MRI), but let your doctor know about your implant before you schedule such a test.
+It has no patches or wires.
+You don't have to worry about getting the device wet while bathing or swimming.